LaunchCode-Education-Archived/csharp-web-development/src/chapters/web-apis/rest-practical.rst

      - ``GET``
      - ``PUT/PATCH``
      - ``DELETE``
-   * - Behavior with Resource State
+   * - Behavior with resource state
      - create a new entity in the collection
-     - view the **current** list of all entities in the collection
+     - view the current list of all entities in the collection
      - bulk update of entities in the collection
      - remove all entities in the collection

-.. admonition:: note
+.. admonition:: Note

-   Exposing the ability to modify or delete *all of the entities in a collection* at once can be risky.
-In many cases the design of a RESTful API will only support ``GET`` and ``POST`` endpoints for collections.
+   Exposing the ability to modify or delete all of the entities in a collection at once can be risky.
+In many cases, the design of a RESTful API will only support ``GET`` and ``POST`` endpoints for collections.

-Let's consider a request for creating a Resource entity.
-Recall that this operation acts on **the State of the collection** by adding a new entity to it.
+Let's consider a request for creating a resource entity.
+Recall that this operation acts on the state of the collection by adding a new entity to it.

-The ``POST`` endpoint of the collection, that the entity belongs to, can be used with a **request body**.
-This request body is a **representation of the initial State** the client must provide as **an input** to the API.
+The ``POST`` endpoint of the collection, that the entity belongs to, can be used with a request body.
+This request body is a representation of the initial state the client must provide as an input to the API.

 Let's take a look at this request in the context of our example API:

-.. admonition:: example
+.. admonition:: Example

-   As we saw earlier, the *input shape* for creating a ``CodingEvent`` only **includes the fields the consumer is responsible for**.
+   As we saw earlier, the input shape for creating an event only includes the fields the consumer is responsible for.
 The ``Id`` field is then managed internally by the API.

-   We refer to this shape as a ``NewCodingEvent`` to distinguish it from the ``CodingEvent`` Resource shape:
+   We refer to this shape as a ``NewCodingEvent`` to distinguish it from the ``CodingEvent`` resource shape:

    .. sourcecode:: bash
+      :linenos:

       NewCodingEvent {
          Title: string